Ali Azmat: Junoon

 Azmat left Jupiters in 1990 to join Junoon.
 He released his first album Junoon with the band.
 The album was produced by band's founder and lead-guitarist Salman Ahmad.
-Azmat's vocals featured on all the songs except for "Khwaab", "Jiyain" and "Jogiya".
+Azmat's vocals featured on all the songs except for Khwaab, Jiyain and Jogiya.
 After launch of the band's second album Talaash, both Ali Azmat and Junoon rose to fame.

-In 1995, Azmat, alongside Junoon, launched Kashmakash, the first compilation album in Pakistan.
-One song from this compilation "Ehtesaab" caused a major controversy.

-The band's 1996 album, Inquilaab, was a major hit and its only single, "Jazba-e-Junoon", was a super hit and topped chart, it became the band's signature song and national song of 1996 Cricket World Cup and the Pakistan national cricket team.
+The band's 1995 album, Inquilaab, was a major hit and its only single, "Jazba-e-Junoon", was a super hit and topped the charts, it became the band's signature song and national song of 1996 Cricket World Cup and the Pakistan national cricket team.
 Azmat gained further success after release of the Sufi rock hit single "Sayonee" from their fourth album Azadi (1997).

-Azmat got international fame after release of Azadi in India.

-Azmat featured on four more albums Parvaaz (1999), Andaz (2001), Dewaar (2003), and Infiniti (2007) with the band.
-After release of Infiniti, the band broke-up, and Azmat continued his solo career.
+In 1996, Junoon, launched a compilation album called Kashmakash, the first compilation album in Pakistan.
+The album contain two new song Ehtesaab and Meri Awaz Suno.
+The song Ehtesaab "Ehtesaab" caused a major controversy, the state of Pakistan banned the song Ehtesaab as it shows the corruption of the politicians.

+In 1997, Junoon released their 4th studio album called Azadi, which got the band international fame.

+In 1999, Junoon released their 5th studio album called Parvaaz.
+The album Parvaaz consist of many sufi songs.

+IN 2001, Junoon released their 6th studio album called Ishq (Internationally known as Andaz).

+In 2004, Junoon released their 7th studio album called Dewaar.
+Dewaar is the last studio album produced by the band.

-On 25 December 2016, Junoon made a comeback after 13 years when they performed at a reunion concert in Karachi arranged by Sooper.
+On 25 December 2018, Junoon made a comeback after 13 years when they performed at a reunion concert in Karachi arranged by Sooper which was attended by over 10,0000 fans and followers.

 Solo career

-After breaking up of Junoon, Azmat released his first solo album Social Circus (2005), whose single "Na Re Na" received positive reviews and became a major hit in country.
+After breaking up of Junoon band, Azmat released his first solo album Social Circus (2005), whose single "Na Re Na" received positive reviews and became a major hit in country.
 Azmat released further four albums Klashinkfolk (the Urdu term for the AK-47; used to reference it's developer, Mikhail Kalashnikov) in 2008, Josh-e-Junoon (2010) whose title track "Josh-e-Junoon" became the anthem for the Pakistan cricket team during the 2011 Cricket World Cup, Bum Phatta (2011) and Chalta Main Jaun (2011).